defiant00/dnd/README.md

 * Oakenbeard is unlikely to return for a while
 * Matthew and Germain are returning to Duskspire, the party is welcome to join them if they want

+## Duskspire To Do

+* a small crystal or something appeared out of the nexus location here just a bit before the party arrives, might contain something for Sylvester

 ## Felspring To Do